OK, here’s a story that’ll blow the doors off the “¿Quien es mas macho?” myth.

 Macho Man 1 & Macho Man 2 just trapped like rats in our own mentally-manufactured prison atop the old bleachers!

-We were up there for over an hour after the concert ended & everyone else left.
+We were up there for well over an hour after the concert ended & everyone else had evacuated the premises.

-Seems we were more concerned about a policeman strolling by & seeing us up there than anything else!
+Seems we were also a li’l concerned about a stray policeman strolling by & seeing us up there!

 Finally, we started the perilous journey back down Everest – – and without the use of safety ropes or a knowledgeable guide!
-Each step felt as if we were risking our lives as we clutched the benches as we moved our feet a few precious inches at a time.
+Each step felt as if we were risking our lives as we tightly clutched the benches, moving our feet only a few precious inches at a time.

 My God, it wasn’t that high & we had no issues whatsoever going up!